Vyral/kevin-clancy-recruiting/_posts/2018-12-03-boost-your-own-success-by-surrounding-yourself-with-people-you-can-learn-from.md

 {% include youtube.html %}

-Whether in life or business, surrounding yourself with people who are more successful than you is one of the biggest favors you can do for yourself.
+<p style="text-align: center;"><em>Whether in life or business, surrounding yourself with people who are more successful than you is one of the biggest favors you can do for yourself.</em></p>

 The holidays can be a tough time for real estate, but don’t let that stop you from chasing success.
 There are a number of things you can do to stay successful no matter the state of the market, and one of the best ways is by **surrounding yourself with greatness.&nbsp;**